-FORE is collaborating with multiple partners, including our local Conservation Districts, to educate the public about harmful algal blooms and to test technologies that citizens can use to identify HABs.
+FORE has collaborated with multiple partners, including local conservation districts, to educate the public about harmful algal blooms and to test technologies that citizens can use to identify HABs.

-We host workshops on HAB identification and nutrient management for farmers, landowners and conservation professionals, and have developed a “Good, Bad and Managed” Field Guide for identifying and managing algal blooms in ponds.
+We have hosted workshops on HAB identification and nutrient management for farmers, landowners and conservation professionals, and have developed a “Good, Bad and Managed” Field Guide for identifying and managing algal blooms in ponds.

-FORE is also collaborating with Northern Kentucky University (NKU) and USEPA to test a camera application developed by NKU to detect potential Harmful Algal Blooms.
-FORE hosts a camera at Queen City Riverboats, and performs algal counts on water samples to “ground truth” what the camera sees.
-Similar cameras are also located at the Thomas More Biology Field Station and Harsha Lake.
+FORE has also collaborated with Northern Kentucky University (NKU) and USEPA to test a camera application developed by NKU to detect potential Harmful Algal Blooms.
+In the past, FORE has hosted a camera at Queen City Riverboats to perform algal counts on water samples to “ground truth” what the camera sees.
+Similar cameras are located at the Thomas More Biology Field Station and Harsha Lake.